 Although access to higher education has been granted to all people of our nation for some years, concerns are being raised about the extent to which such physical access is combined with access to ‘the goods’ of the university.
 This includes the knowledge constructed within the university and the social context of the university.
 Low retention rates and demographically skewed success rates indicate that for some the University is not the place of empowerment we would want it to be.
 The promise of higher education often remains unrealised and instead universities frequently continue to be a powerful mechanism of social exclusion and injustice, through both their own internal thinking, structures, cultures and practices and their external relations with wider society.
 Studies in social inclusion investigate the extent to which universities foster social inclusion and the mechanisms whereby and reasons why they might not do so.

-Four scholars have already graduated from this project: Sherran Clarence, Jacqui Lück, Thandeka Mkhize, and Kasturi Behari-Leak.
-The following scholars are in the final stages of their PhD studies in this project: Siyabulela Sabata, Thabile Mthombeni, Gabi De Bie and Genevieve Haupt.
+Five scholars have already graduated from this project: Sherran Clarence, Jacqui Lück, Thandeka Mkhize, Kasturi Behari-Leak and Gabi De Bie.
+The following scholars are in the final stages of their PhD studies in this project: Siyabulela Sabata, Thabile Mthombeni, and Genevieve Haupt.

 The second collaborative NRF project continues the focus on social inclusion and looks specifically at the role played by Institutional Differentiation.
 The project was launched in 2014 and includes 7 PhD scholars: Kevin Ncube, Renee Morrison, Puleng Motshoane, Nomathemba Ngcobo, Amanda Mphahlele, Temwa Moyo, and Evelyn Muthama.